akade/Akade.IndexedSet/README.md

 - Reflection & Expression-free to be AOT & Trimming friendly (for example for Blazor/WebASM)
 - It's not a db - in-memory only

-### Performance / Operation-Support of the different indices:
+### Performance and Operation-Support of the different indices:

 Below, you find runtime complexities.
 Benchmarks can be found [here](docs/Benchmarks.md)